KippAD/portfolio-project-2/TESTING.md

 <p  align="center"><img  src="assets/readme-images/html-validation.png" alt="Final html w3c validator results" width="50%"></p>

-All warnings returned by the validator have since been resolved and all HTML code passes through without issue (The exception being the empty h3 tag mentioned previously).
+All warnings returned by the validator have since been resolved and all HTML code now passes through without issue (The exception being the empty h3 tag mentioned previously).

 [Back to contents](#contents)